austinguo550/AstroBlasters/README.md

 **Concise Description of Each Member's Specific Contribution to the Project:**

 * Sanketh Hegde: added the Earth planet, with texture, and rotating capabilities.
-Also added the asteroid spawning and collision detection.
+Also added the asteroid spawning and **collision detection**.
 Laid down major groundwork for the rest of the game.
-* Arpit Jasapara: Added the gunner that fires bullets, created bullet generation, and added the music to honor Toto.
+* Arpit Jasapara: Added the gunner that fires bullets, created bullet generation, and **added the music to honor Toto**.
+Worked with Sanketh on collision detection, and assembled everyone's parts with relevant code to make the game run smoothly.
-* Austin Guo: generated the background universe, and the loaded the Rocket object into the game, changing its texture and such to fit our needs.
+* Austin Guo: Generated the background universe, and then **loaded the Rocket object** into the game, changing its texture and such to fit our needs.
-* Chaitanya Pedada: Added mouse tracking and input detection from the user.
+* Chaitanya Pedada: Added **mouse tracking/selecting and input detection** from the user.
 Also added the countdown timer, start option, and other relevant game aspects.

 **Details on How to Both Run and Use/Operate Your Project Application:**
 1. Run host.command to start the server on port 8000, and navigate using Google Chrome to localhost:8000.